 Makinen is a very small town located in the state of Minnesota.
 With a population of 1,509 people and just one neighborhood, Makinen is the 358th largest community in Minnesota.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Makinen is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Makinen isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Makinen are a mix of both white- and blue-collar jobs.
 Overall, Makinen is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Makinen who work in office and administrative support (13.09%), sales jobs (11.45%), and management occupations (10.43%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Makinen has relatively fewer families with younger children, and/or college students.
 Combined, this makes Makinen a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.